cicero225/llm_pokemon_scaffold/README.md

 2. A memory file management system a la ClaudePlaysPokemon

 ## Setup
+Recommended Python 3.11.
+That's how this was written and I think >3.11 breaks the current versions of Pyboy

 1. Clone this repository
 2. Install the required packages: